- 5.33.1 Element information

 184.108.40.206 Transcribe dates of impression or other manufacture only if it has not been treated as the Date of publication or Date of distribution and only if it applies, or is likely to apply, to all copies of the edition or issue being cataloged.
 Such situations will occur only rarely.
 Dates of impression or other manufacture associated with a substantially unchanged impression of an edition or issue may be transcribed in a Note on item if considered important (see 220.127.116.11).

 5.33.35 Alternative rules

-220.127.116.11 If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see Precataloging decisions, I.01.9.1), follow the alternative rules below.
+18.104.22.168 If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see Precataloging decisions, i.01.9.1 and Options, i.01.4.1), follow the alternative rules below.

 5.33.351 Alternative rules for Date of manufacture

-5.33.351.1 Transcribe dates of manufacture in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.
+5.33.351.1 Transcribe dates of manufacture in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see Transcription, 0.4.94.05).
 Include the day and month, if present.